-Those wishing to marry must obtain a Marriage License before a marriage takes place.
+Those wishing to marry in Maine must obtain a Marriage License before a marriage takes place.
 The purpose of a marriage license is to provide proof that a couple is allowed to enter into a legally recognized marriage.
 A Marriage License is not the same as a Marriage Certificate -- a Marriage Certificate is proof of marriage, available after a couple is legally married.

 1.)
 Where To Obtain Your Marriage License: